hungify/Document-Husc-Server/README.md

 # DocumentKHH

-DocumentKHH is a website used to lookup, track, manage, store documents and reduce paper at Hue university
+DocumentKHH is a website used to lookup, track, manage, store documents and reduce paper at Hue university of sciences.

 ## Table of contents